Complete Onboarding and Authentication on One Platform

 The 12-panel drug test is designed to screen for a variety of commonly abused substances.
 Each of the twelve panels tests for a specific drug or a class of drugs.
 The substances typically included in a 12-panel drug test are:

-2. Barbiturates: These are sedatives like phenobarbital, used to treat anxiety and insomnia but prone to abuse and addiction.
+2. Barbiturates: Also known as Phenobarbital, and Secobarbital, these are sedatives used to treat anxiety and insomnia but prone to abuse and addiction.

 3. Benzodiazepines: Medications such as Valium and Xanax fall into this category.
-They are prescribed for anxiety and sleep disorders but can be addictive.
+They are also known as Valium, Xanax, Ativan and are prescribed for anxiety and sleep disorders but can be addictive.

-5. Methadone: Typically used for opioid addiction treatment, methadone can itself be abused.
+5. Methadone: Typically used for opioid addiction treatment, methadone, also known as Dolophine, Methadose, can itself be abused.

-6. Methamphetamine: A potent central nervous system stimulant, known commonly as meth, which is highly addictive and illegal.
+6. Methamphetamine: A potent central nervous system stimulant, known commonly as Meth, Crystal, Ice, which is highly addictive and illegal.

-10. PCP (Phencyclidine): Originally developed as an anaesthetic, PCP is now known for its hallucinogenic effects and potential for abuse.
+10. PCP (Phencyclidine): Originally developed as an anaesthetic, PCP also called Angel Dust, is now known for its hallucinogenic effects and potential for abuse.

-11. Propoxyphene: Although less commonly used today, this pain reliever was once prescribed for mild to moderate pain and has the potential for abuse.
+11. Propoxyphene: Although less commonly used today, this pain reliever, also known as Darvon, or Darvocet, was once prescribed for mild to moderate pain and has the potential for abuse.

 Parts of a 12-panel drug test